-- 5. The Committee has the authority to render any one of the following decisions/sanctions: - a.
-Further investigation culminating in another hearing. - b.
+- Further investigation culminating in another hearing. - c.
 Admonition.
-A formal admonition that an institutional standard has been violated and which does not become part of a student's permanent record, but that may be taken into account in judging the seriousness of any future violation. - c.
+A formal admonition that an institutional standard has been violated and which does not become part of a student's permanent record, but that may be taken into account in judging the seriousness of any future violation. - d.
 Disciplinary Probation.
 A more serious admonition assigned for a definite amount of time, with the probation to continue until certain conditions stipulated by the Committee have been fulfilled.
-It implies that any future violation during that time, of whatever kind, may be grounds for suspension, or in especially serious cases, for dismissal from the Seminary. - d.
+It implies that any future violation during that time, of whatever kind, may be grounds for suspension, or in

+- especially serious cases, for dismissal from the seminary. - e.
 Suspension for a Definite Period.
-Removal from membership in the Seminary community, including all student privileges for a specified period of time, with the suspension to continue until certain conditions stipulated by the Committee have been fulfilled.
+Removal from membership in the seminary community, including all student privileges for a specified period of time, with the suspension to continue until certain conditions stipulated by the Committee have been fulfilled.
 A suspension is noted on a student's official record only for the duration of the suspension.
-(Required to move out of Seminary housing.) - e.
+(Required to move out of seminary housing.) - f.
 Indefinite Suspension.
-Removal from membership in the Seminary community including all student privileges for at least the period of time specified by suspension, with the suspension to continue until certain conditions stipulated by the Committee have been met, after which the Committee will reconvene to render a final decision.
-A suspension is noted on a student's official record only for the duration of the suspension.
-(Required to move out of Seminary housing.) - f.
+Removal from membership in the seminary community including all student privileges for at least the period of time specified by suspension, with the suspension to continue until certain conditions stipulated by the Committee have been met, after which the Committee will reconvene to render a final decision.
+A suspension is noted on a student's official record only for the duration of the suspension. - g.
 Dismissal.
-Permanent removal from membership in the Seminary community, including all student and alumni privileges without possibility of readmission.
-(Required to move out of Seminary housing.)
+Permanent removal from membership in the seminary community, including all student and alumni privileges without possibility of readmission.
 A dismissal is noted on student's official record. - 6.
 If the student is suspended or dismissed, the written decision shall be mailed or personally delivered to the student within five business days after the completion of the hearing, except in the case of sexual assault, in which case the accused and the accuser will be notified within one business day.
 It shall contain a statement of reason resulting in the sanction.
 The accused student shall be asked to sign a form, for the record, indicating his/her understanding of the disciplinary action taken by the Committee.
 The accused, as well as the accuser, shall also be advised of the appeal process. - 7.
-A confidential copy of the letter to the student(s) will be filed in the Dean of Students Office, and the Registrar's Office will be notified of the decision. - 8.
+A confidential copy of the letter to the student(s) will be filed in the Registrar's Office. - 8.
 The Committee shall inform the accuser, if any, that the investigation has been completed and that a sanction has been imposed, except in the case of sexual assault, in which case procedure 6, above, will be followed.